Democrats warn Republicans: Rushing tax code is bad politics

 WASHINGTON — Democrats warned Wednesday that Republican plans to speed ahead with revamping the nation’s tax code could spell more electoral trouble for President Trump and his party next year – especially with young people and suburban families.

-Just hours after Republicans suffered a humiliating defeat in a special U.S. Senate election in the Republican stronghold of Alabama, party leaders unveiled a compromise on a sweeping $1.5 trillion tax plan that would significantly lower corporate interest rates and slash taxes for upper-income households.
+Just hours after Republicans suffered a defeat in a special U.S. Senate election in the Republican stronghold of Alabama, party leaders unveiled a compromise on a sweeping $1.5 trillion tax plan that would significantly lower corporate interest rates and slash taxes for upper-income households.

 But Democrats – now able to tout recent electoral victories in deep-blue New Jersey, swing state Virginia and Republican-leaning Alabama that all showed signs of voter discontent with Republican policies – called on Republicans to wait to vote on their tax plan until Democrat Doug Jones, the winner of the Alabama race, arrives in Washington.

 Mired in the minority and sapped of any control of Capitol Hill, Democrats crowed about the implications of the Alabama contest, touting how the party’s base – young people, black women and suburbanites – turned out at higher rates than normal in off-year elections.
-Jones also cut in to Republican advantages in counties that overwhelmingly backed Trump in last year’s presidential election.
+Jones also cut into Republican advantages in counties that overwhelmingly backed Trump in last year’s presidential election.

 If Republicans move ahead with their plans to rush tax reform, “there will be many more Alabamas in 2018.
 Many more,” said Senate Minority Leader Charles Schumer, D-N.Y.